xprism1/files2dat/README.md

 # files2dat

 ## Introduction
-Adds hashes of files in a folder to a datfile, with support for batch adding sub-entries for those files (e.g. status="verified")
+Adds hashes of files in a folder to a datfile, with support for batch adding sub-entries for those files (e.g. status="verified"), as well as sorting the resultant datfile.

 ## Requirements:
 - Python 2 and 3